seesky/poleis-nice/README.txt

 single line by concatenating length-prefixed strings (for example, `4:abcd10:passphrase...`).
 Copy the full line and provide the remote peer's line when prompted.
-Applications may configure optional STUN and TURN services via `UDT::setICESTUNServer()` and `UDT::setICETURNServer()` before or after requesting ICE information.
+Applications may configure optional STUN and TURN services via `UDT::setICESTUNServer()` and `UDT::setICETURNServer()` prior to requesting ICE information.
 Passing an empty server string disables the associated relay.
-If these setters are called after a channel has already been opened, the library automatically restarts candidate gathering so the updated configuration takes effect.
 Call `UDT::setICEPortRange(min_port, max_port)` before binding or requesting ICE information to constrain the local UDP ports used for gathered candidates;
 specify `(0, 0)` to return to the default libnice behavior.
 The `appnice*` and